-Overcoming Power Struggles: Too often divorce provokes a terrible power struggle.
+Too often, divorce provokes a terrible power struggle.
 The mother has rights and the father has rights.
 But what about the children’s rights?
 The Intelligent Divorce Project advocates for those rights.
-This battle of ego (between the mom and dad) comes at the expense of the children’s health and happiness - and this is not okay!
+This battle of ego (between the mom and dad) comes at the expense of the children’s health and happiness — and this is not okay!

 Divorce is stressful and many parents regress.
 You are anxious about money, about being exploited, about whether you will be lonely for years to come; or you are angry about betrayal or grieving the loss of your family as you knew it.

 Because of these pressures, some parents become more controlling, combative, and manipulative.
 Often it’s all escalated by aggressive matrimonial attorneys.
 I counsel caution.
 Yes, it is good to protect yourself.
 But, also be careful not to make it worse than it has to be.
 An Intelligent Divorce saves money and often allows for a better outcome.